DUNE-DAQ/daq-release/docs/creating_a_new_environment.md

 Additionally, the `package.py` files Spack uses to install the DUNE DAQ packages are provided in `daq-release`.
-Those for the core packages are available in `spack-repos/coredaq-repo-template/packages`, while specific to an environment are available in `spack-repos/<env name>-repo-template/packages`
+Those for the core packages are available in `spack-repos/coredaq-repo-template/packages`, while those those specific to an environment are available in `spack-repos/<env name>-repo-template/packages`